quicwg/base-drafts/draft-ietf-quic-transport.md

 subsequent packets with the expectation that the path is ECN-capable.

-If verification fails, then the endpoint ceases setting ECT codepoints in subsequent packets with the expectation that either the network or the peer does not support ECN.
+If verification fails, then the endpoint ceases setting ECT codepoints in subsequent IP packets with the expectation that either the network path or the peer does not support ECN.

 If an endpoint sets ECT codepoints on outgoing IP packets and encounters a retransmission timeout due to the absence of acknowledgments from the peer (see
-{{QUIC-RECOVERY}}), or if an endpoint has reason to believe that a network element might be corrupting ECN codepoints, the endpoint MAY cease setting ECT codepoints in subsequent packets.
+{{QUIC-RECOVERY}}), or if an endpoint has reason to believe that an element on the network path might be corrupting ECN codepoints, the endpoint MAY cease setting ECT codepoints in subsequent packets.
 Doing so allows the connection to traverse network elements that drop or corrupt ECN codepoints in the IP header.

 # Packet Size {#packet-size}